 The Emergency Medical Commission adopted the emergency rule concerning tactical emergency medicine at its meeting on June 7, 2013.
 The rule was effective on June 15 and may be viewed here: http://www.in.gov/legislative/iac/20130619-IR-836130238ERA.xml.pdf.
 The rule applies to both ALS and BLS providers who have personnel who engage in tactical emergency medical support.

 The Indiana EMS Commission has formed an EMS Technical Advisory Committee in accordance with IC 16-31-2-10 which is based on technical expertise and competency in the specific area of emergency medical services (EMS).
 The purpose of the committee is to review specific topics assigned to the committee by the Indiana EMS Commission and return to the Commission recommendations on implementation and adoption of rules.
 The Committee shall consider both operational and educational matters relating to emergency medical services.
 The members appointed by the EMS Commission are subject to approval of the Governor.

 In March 2009, Indiana University School of Medicine received funding from Health Resources and Services Administration to re-establish the Indiana Emergency Medical Services for Children (I-EMSC) program.
 Elizabeth Weinstein, a dual trained physician in emergency medicine and pediatrics, provides leadership to I-EMSC.
-Gretchen Huffman serves as the program manager of this program.
+Margo Knefelkamp serves as the program manager of this program.
 Visit the program's website below and follow it on Facebook and Twitter.